-Before submitting a manuscript for peer review please carefully read and follow these Instructions for Contributors (including the General instructions, Guidelines for preparation of figures and plates and the Code of Conduct for researchers contributing articles).
-If you have not previously submitted an article to Oryx, please read How to submit a manuscript before making your submission via Oryx on ScholarOne Manuscripts.
-Download the full Instructions for Contributors
+Before submitting a manuscript for peer review please carefully read and follow these Instructions for Contributors (including the General instructions, Guidelines for preparation of figures and plates and the Code of conduct for researchers contributing articles).
+If you have not previously submitted an article to Oryx, please read How to submit a manuscript before making your submission at Oryx on ScholarOne Manuscripts.
+These Instructions for contributors are also available for download.

 By submitting an article to Oryx you join an international community of conservation practitioners, researchers and academics.
 In 2014 we received nearly 300 articles from over 90 countries.
 Necessarily high standards mean that not all manuscripts are accepted, but following the advice here (General instructions, FAQ) will facilitate your submission.
 If you are unsure whether your article is suitable you can view articles in the most recent, freely available January issue.
 If you are still unsure, contact us.

 This advice applies to manuscripts for peer review (i.e. Full Article, Short Communication, Review, Forum and Forum Response manuscripts).
 Letter, Letter Response and Conservation News manuscripts, which are reviewed only by the Editor, also need to be submitted in the manner described here.
 To submit items for other sections of the journal, see How to submit other material.

 Manuscripts must be submitted online at Oryx on ScholarOne Manuscripts.
 If you have any insurmountable problem using the online submission system, please contact us.

 Before you submit your manuscript, go through this checklist: